AzureAD/microsoft-authentication-library-for-dotnet/README.md

 If you find a bug or have a feature request, please raise the issue on [GitHub Issues](../../issues).

 To provide a recommendation, visit our [User Voice page](https://feedback.azure.com/forums/169401-azure-active-directory).

+## Submit Feedback
+We'd like your thoughts on this library.
+Please complete [this short survey.](https://forms.office.com/r/FT93LipiGz)

 ## Contribute